kg-nordicsemi/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

    * Slow Even Flashing (1000 ms on / 1000 ms off) - The Bridge device lost connection to at least one Bluetooth LE bridged device.
    * Even Flashing (300 ms on / 300 ms off) - The scan for Bluetooth LE devices is in progress.
    * Fast Even Flashing (100 ms on / 100 ms off) - The Bridge device is connecting to the Bluetooth LE device and waiting for the Bluetooth LE authentication PIN code.

+   If we are using extend functionality, it shows state of the smart plug device.

 .. include:: /includes/matter_segger_usb.txt